 ► Always take special care in handling magnets!
 Magnets can snap together and injure personnel or damage themselves.

 ► Keep magnets away from magnetic media such as floppy disks, credit cards, and computer monitors.

 ► Store magnets in closed containers so they don't attract metal debris.

 ► If several magnets are being stored, they should be stored in attracting positions.

-► Because they can easily become demagnetized, alnico magnets should be stored with "keepers" (iron of magnetic steel plates that connect the poles of the magnet.
+► Because they can easily become demagnetized, alnico magnets should be stored with "keepers" (iron or magnetic steel plates that connect the poles of the magnet.

 - Permanent Magnet Design Handbook, by Lester Moskowitz, a 385-page book aimed at the technical layperson.

 - Permanent Magnets and their Applications, by Dr. Peter Campbell, a 203-page book airmed at the technical person.